UWCNuclear/Geant4Scintillator/README.md

 *Instructions to install Geant4 on Ubuntu:* https://github.com/UWCNuclear/UbuntuSetUp

+To move files from Windows to your home directory on Ubuntu, copy in the Ubuntu terminal:

+    mv /mnt/c/Users/PHYISICS/WHERE-IT-IS-ON-WINDOWS/filename ~

 # Using York's OpPhoton code

 In the MANDELA desktop at UniZulu, the directory lives in the Ubuntu subsystem at: